GCarolyne/c1024-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 - How do inline elements affect the document flow?
   Specifies the text to be seperate from the paragraph.
 - What are the default width and height of a block-level element?
+  Width always stretches to the full width of its container.
+Height dynamically adjusts based on the height of its content.
 - What are the default width and height of an inline element?
+  The height and width of an inline element is exactly the height and width of the content.

 ## Notes